-CPS Follow should always be enabled (SW1-5 set to OFF).
-It causes the ZipGS to auntomatically 'follow' the IIgs-- when it switches to "Normal" speed, the ZipGS is disabled.
+Defeat CPS Follow should always be disabled (SW1-5 set to OFF).
+This lets the ZipGS automatically 'follow' the IIgs-- e.g. when it switches to "Normal" speeds the ZipGS is disabled.
 This is a requirement for a reasonable amount of timing-critical software.
-If you disable CPS Follow you will have problems with Disk ]['s and System 6's AppleTalk driver and anything else that expects the Zip to slow down to 1 mhz when the IIgs is instructed to slow down to 1MHz.
-For instance, border text demos (like the FTA XMAS demo)
+If CPS Follow is not active you will have problems